proplot-dev/proplot/HOWTOCONTRIBUTE.rst

 feature addition or bug fix.
 The PR will update as you add more commits.
 Proplot developers and contributors can then review your code and offer suggestions.

+.. _contrib_release:

 Release procedure
 =================

 Once version 1.0 is released, proplot will follow semantic versioning.
-Given the version number ``X.Y.Z``, the major version ``X`` will be incremented when something is deprecated, the minor version ``Y`` will be incremented when features are added, and the patch number ``Z`` will be incremented when bugs are fixed.
+That is, given a version number ``X.Y.Z``, the major version ``X`` will be incremented when something is deprecated, the minor version ``Y`` will be incremented when features are added, and the patch number ``Z`` will be incremented when bugs are fixed.

 Currently, proplot's major version number is ``0``, reflecting the fact that the API is new and subject to rapid changes.
-In general, the minor version number is incremented when something is deprecated or the default style is changed.
+Similar to semantic versioning, the minor version number is incremented when something is deprecated or the style is changed, and the patch number is incremented only when features are added or bugs are fixed.

 For now, `Luke Davis <https://github.com/lukelbd>`__ is the only one who can publish releases on PyPi, but this will change in the future.
 Releases should